Marcoblue/raspiblitz/README.md

 #### INFO: Raspiblitz Status Screen

 This is the screen that gets displayed on the LCD/display.
-It's useful to call in a remote situation from SSH if you don't have your RaspiBlitz next to you, or if you want to copy+paste your nodeID or make a screenshot.
+It's useful to call in a remote situation from SSH if you don't have your RaspiBlitz next to you, or if you want to copy+paste your nodeID or take a screenshot.

 ![SSH9dz](pictures/ssh9z-ready.png)

-*It's not automatically updating.
-It's just for one-time info.*
+*It is updated every few seconds.
+Please press x to exit.*

 * [Why is my bitcoin IP on the display red?](FAQ.md#why-is-my-bitcoin-ip-on-the-display-red)
 * [Why is my node address on the display red?](FAQ.md#why-is-my-node-address-on-the-display-red)